RudrakshKashyap/cp/Initialization.md

 	* mp[key] inserts a new key-value pair into the map.
 	* The value is default-constructed (if non pointer type,this is why default constuction is important of struct or class).
 	* The size of the map increases by 1.
-   	* calling [] operator frequently will keep on increasing memory, resulting in MLE or runtime error* The size of the map increases by 1.
+   	* calling [] operator frequently will keep on increasing memory, resulting in MLE or runtime error
+   	* The find method does not modify the map.
+It returns an iterator to the element if the key is found, otherwise it returns end().